herraChron/GhostFetch/README.md

 ### Picking a chat

-After `/start`, the bot shows a scrollable list of every chat in your account — groups, channels, bots, DMs.
-Tap one to set it as the active source.
-You can also type part of a name to filter the list.
+After `/start`, a clean welcome screen appears with a **Continue** button if you've used the bot before, or tap **Set Chat** to pick from your full dialog list.
+You can type part of a name to filter the list, and page through with ⬅️ / ➡️.

 ### Downloading